OmegaWeaponDev/UpdateNotifier/README.md

 ### Downloading:

 You can always find the latest version by visiting the [spigot](https://www.spigotmc.org/resources/omeganames.78327/) page.
-This plugin works on all Bukkit/Spigot/Paper servers from version 1.13 and above.
+This plugin works on all Bukkit/Spigot/Paper servers from version 1.8.8 and above.

 ### Installing:

-When it comes to installing the plugin, Simply drop the OmegaWarps-[version number].jar into your servers plugin folder and then start your server.
+When it comes to installing the plugin, Simply drop the UpdateNotifier-[version number].jar into your servers plugin folder and then start your server.

-Notes: If you want players to pay for their own warps you will also need to install [Vault](https://www.spigotmc.org/resources/vault.34315/) as well.

 ### Updating: